Skip to main content

 • The product is required to undergo a third-party conformity assessment under that legislation

-This pathway captures AI systems embedded in physical products that are already regulated.
+This pathway is about AI tucked inside physical products that are already regulated.

 Pathway 2: Annex III Standalone Systems (Article 6(2))